neurobagel/documentation/docs/user_guide/config.md

 ## Configuring local node names and URLs for federation

-When using a deployment profile that provides federation (i.e., includes the federation API), you can define the URLs and display names of the **node APIs** of any local nodes you wish to federate over in the file `local_nb_nodes.json`.
+When using a deployment profile that provides federation (i.e., includes the federation API), you can configure the URLs and display names of the **node APIs** of any local nodes you wish to federate over in the file `local_nb_nodes.json`.
 This file is read by the f-API.

 Each node to be federated over is defined using a dictionary with two key-value pairs: